stancel/Python-Django-for-PHP-Nerds/README.md

 ## Further References & Development

-Django is pretty awesome, and once you get the hang of it *so easy* to rapidly develop and deploy.
+Django is pretty awesome, and once you get the hang of it, it's *so easy* to rapidly develop and deploy.
 If you'd like to advance further down your path toward a life of Python & Django, I would recommend starting with a small project and restricting yourself to solving typical problems with Python instead of the tools you might be more comfortable with.

 In terms of where to find more help in advancing your skills, that really depends on your learning style preference.